Luca-Hu/Shopme_APP/README.md

 1、Introduction To Shopme APP

-Shopme Web Application is a full-stack app was built by me while I was taking Nam Ha Minh's Spring Boot course.
+Shopme Web Application is a full-stack web appllication built by me while I was taking Nam Ha Minh's Spring Boot course.
 I developed it with **Java Spring Boot**.

-**It is a comprehensive Ecommerce project**, which is very functional and interactive.
-This application can be divided into admin part and customer part.
-You can manage complex object-relational models of various entiries in admin application, and experience the process of online shopping in customer application.
+This application is a very functional and interactive Ecommerce project.
+It was divided into admin part and customer part.
+Each part was responsible for different functions.
+The admin part allows administrators to manage all entity modules.
+The customer part allows customers to browse products and place orders.

-**This web application has been deployed on Heroku and you can access it by following the link below.** But I suggest you take a look at the description before you try to enter these links.
-By the way, the images you upload will be saved permanently in AMAZON S3 CLOUD.
+**This web application has been deployed on Heroku, so you can directly access it through the link provided below.
+But I suggest you take a look at the description in advance.

 - As administraters of the website: